sdex/AndroidIDeditorV2/README.md

 The app is tested on Android 12, and 13 with Magisk 25.2.

 Changing the ID for an app:
-1. Install "Android ID editor V2" app.
+1. Install the "AndroidIDeditorV2" app.
-2. Launch the editor and grant superuser permission.
+2. Launch the editor and grant the superuser permission.
 3. Choose an app you want to edit the ID from the list.
 4. Enter a new ID or generate a random one.
 The ID must contain 16 digits or letters from A to F. It's case-insensitive.
 5. Click "Save" to write the new ID.